net-lisias-ksp/Planetary-Diversity/README.md

 different solar system.

 ### What does it change exactly?
-At the moment it only changes seeds.
-But I plan to implement some more tweaks, like changing the deformity, or manipulating orbits.
+* Terrain noise seeds
+* Planet names (thanks Sigma!)
+* Gasplanet colors
+* It toggles atmospheres (adds atmospheres to bodies without one or removes an existing atmosphere)
+* Atmospheric pressure and temperature
+* Orbital parameters

 Due to the modularity of Planetary Diversity, other people can write custom tweaks for it and ship them independently.

-### I dont want to change {insert PQSMod here}!
+### I dont want to change {insert Feature here}!
 Don't worry, all tweaks can be disabled seperately.
 Just open GameData/PlanetaryDiversity/Config/{config name}.cfg (for custom tweaks please ask the respective modder) and set everything you don't want to `false`

 ### License